Faculty Handbook / Section 7: Teaching and Student/Faculty Interactions

-Currently this “community of communities” includes seven such programs: Social Science & Public Affairs Living-Learning Community at Wildwood Hall, based in the College of Social Sciences; Bryan Hall Learning Community at Bryan Hall, based in the Division of Undergraduate Studies; “W.I.M.S.E.,” Women in Math, Science and Engineering at Cawthon Hall, based in the College of Arts and Sciences; Music Living-Learning Center at Cawthon Hall, based in the College of Music; Social Justice Living-Learning Community at Wildwood Hall, based in the Division of Student Affairs; Nursing Learning Community at Wildwood Hall, based in the College of Nursing; and Pre-Health Professions Learning Community at Reynolds Hall, based in the College of Human Sciences.
-Each program’s participants live in the same residence hall and also participate in an academic component (several programs have a weekly colloquium and several offer one or more 3-credit-hour courses).
-Each community introduces participants to what the University has to offer, including access to some of FSU’s most distinguished faculty members.
-Details are available at http://www.housing.fsu.edu/housing/ungrad/livlearnopp.html
+Currently this “community of communities” includes seven academic engagement programs geared primarily to first-year students: Social Science & Public Affairs Living-Learning Community at Wildwood Hall, sponsored by the College of Social Sciences; Bryan Hall Learning Community at Bryan Hall, sponsored by the Division of Undergraduate Studies; Women in Math, Science and Engineering (WIMSE) at Cawthon Hall, sponsored by the College of Arts and Sciences; Music Living-Learning Center at Cawthon Hall, sponsored by the College of Music; Social Justice Living-Learning Community at Wildwood Hall, sponsored by the Division of Student Affairs; Nursing Learning Community at Wildwood Hall, sponsored by the College of Nursing; and Pre-Health Professions Learning Community at Reynolds Hall, sponsored by the College of Human Sciences.
+Program participants in a learning community live in the same residence hall and participate in an academic component designed by the faculty director of the community (several programs have a weekly colloquium and several offer one or more related 3-credit-hour courses).
+Each community introduces participants to a variety of the programs, resources, and expertise the University has to offer, including access to some of FSU’s most distinguished faculty members.
+Details are available at http://learningcommunities.fsu.edu/.

 Second Bachelor’s Degree and Double Major

 There is a difference between earning a second baccalaureate degree (two diplomas) and graduating with a second major (one diploma with both majors listed).
 Students may receive a second baccalaureate degree provided that the requirements for each major and minor as well as individual college requirements for both the first and the second degrees are satisfied and 30 semester hours in residence are completed, in addition to the hours required for the first degree.
 The additional 30 semester hours must be completed in residence after the completion of the requirements for the first degree.
 Hours earned by the student during the completion of the first baccalaureate degree, over and above those extra credit hours actually required for the first degree, may not be included in the 30 additional semester hours.
-There are no liberal studies or Florida CLAST requirements for the second degree.
+There are no liberal studies requirements for the second degree.
 To obtain a second or double major, the student must meet all requirements of the college of the primary major but only the major requirements of the secondary major.
 For many students this can be completed within the 120 credit hour allotment.
-The primary major is listed first on the student database and determines the student’s division code and academic dean for the purposes of academic regulations.
+The primary major is listed first on the student database and determines the student’s academic dean for the purposes of academic regulations.
 This means rules regarding student dismissal, reinstatement, and all general academic qualifications at the University are governed and enforced by the primary major and that major’s corresponding academic dean.
 Conflicts between primary and secondary major policies shall in all cases be resolved in favor of the primary major.
-Second major academic deans shall only be concerned with the student’s completion of all requirements, pre-requisites, etc., for the second major.
+Second-major academic deans are responsible for monitoring the student’s completion of all requirements, pre-requisites, etc., for the second major.

-The Division of Undergraduate Studies serves as the academic home for most freshmen and sophomores, monitors many statewide and university requirements for graduation, and sponsors several programs designed to promote academic success.
+The Division of Undergraduate Studies serves as the academic home for most first-year and sophomore students, monitors many statewide and university requirements for graduation, and sponsors several programs designed to promote academic success.
 Please see http://undergrad.fsu.edu/ for more information.

 In their roles as instructors and advisors, faculty members sometimes need to refer students to various campus offices and programs.
-If this list does not contain the specific service needed in these circumstances, please consult the “Call Us—Directory of Problem Solvers,” search the Florida State University Web site (http://www.fsu.edu/) or call a related office for assistance.
+If this list does not contain the specific service needed in these circumstances, please consult the University website or call a related office for assistance.

-The Center for Leadership and Civic Education develops leadership skills through engaging students and faculty in community-based learning through service.
+The Center is the FSU student body’s source for leadership learning, service opportunities, and social justice education on Florida State's campus.
 The Center serves as the campus hub for linking students to service through both curricular and co-curricular experiences and for assisting faculty with strategies for connecting service to the curriculum.
 (See http://thecenter.fsu.edu/.)

-FSU Child Development Programs include four centers that serve the needs of FSU students, faculty, and staff.
-They are: Alumni Village Child Development Center, Educational Research Center for Child Development, Infant and Toddler Child Development Center, and Starlight Child Development Center.
-All were originally established to assist student parents in the care and education of their children so that they could attend classes as well as to provide “hands on” experience and training for various academic departments on the FSU campus.
-FSU Child Development Programs are governed by The Florida State University and are administered by University Housing.
+FSU Child Development Programs include two centers that serve the needs of FSU students, faculty, and staff.
+They are: the FSU Children’s Center and the Infant and Toddler Child Development Center.
+Both were originally established to assist student parents in the care and education of their children so that they could attend classes as well as to provide “hands on” experience and training for various academic departments on the FSU campus.
+FSU Child Development Programs are governed by Florida State University and are administered by University Housing.
 (See http://www.childcare.fsu.edu/.)